What is the book about?

 What will the new edition contain?

-- Colour images throughout, including specially shot images of cabs of all ages, from the oldest regularly used Unic to the TX E electric taxi.
+- Colour images throughout, including specially shot images of cabs of all ages, from the oldest regularly used Unic, through the Austin diesel 'Black Cabs' of the second half of the 20th century to the TXE electric taxi of today.

-- Additional features about the Public Carriage Office, taximeters, licence plates.
+- Additional features about the Public Carriage Office, taximeters and licence plates.

 - Snippets of information about the day-to-day running of the cab trade throughout the years.

-- More detail information on, and illustrations of the taxicabs of the 1980s and 1990s.
+- More detail information on, and more illustrations of the taxicabs, the black cabs of the 1980s and 1990s.

-- Technical specifications of all known approved models.
+- Technical specifications of all known type-approved models.

 View the Century of London Taxis gallery